propellerlabsio/meteor-ui5-website/public/docs/tutorial/08-Accounts-Task-List.md

       }
     },
 ```
-## Change state of the form and buttons whether user logged in or not
+## Change state of the form and buttons whether user is logged in or not

  In `webapp/Tasks.controller.js` file  create a function to handle log out as codes below